t33bu/retroimagify/README.md

 ## Command line options:

 **-o \<system name>** where you need to input the name of output system.
 The system must have corresponding <system_name>.txt file that describes its screen resolution and color palette.
+For example _-o bbcm_ converts to the screen resolution and color palette of BBC Micro.

 **-noresize** to retain the original dimensions of the image.

 ### Example usage:
-python retroimagify.py -noresize -o c64 image.png
+_python retroimagify.py -noresize -o c64 image.png_

 ## Palette file format